hexhowells/Quickstart/README.md

 This will create a new template page and open it in your default editor to be customised.

+---

-Now you can view the page using
+Now you can view the page:
 ```bash
 quickstart <tool-name>
 ```

-You can edit an existing quickstart page with
+You can edit an existing quickstart page:

 ```bash
 quickstart edit <tool-name>
 ```

-If a page is no longer needed, it can be deleted entirely
+If a page is no longer needed, it can be deleted entirely:

 ```bash
 quickstart delete <tool-name>
 ```

-You can also list available pages
+You can also list available pages:

 ```bash
 quickstart list